gorgeousmj2/gorgeousmj2.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello, I am a undergraduate student, double-majoring in Architecture and Software Engineering at Sungkyunkwan University in Korea.<br/><br/>
+Hello, I am an undergraduate student, double-majoring in Architecture and Computer Science and Engineering at Sungkyunkwan University in Korea.<br/><br/>

 **Skills**<br/>
 Languages: C, C++, Java, Python<br/>